google/starlark-go/doc/spec.md

 print(y)                        # "[1]"; y observes the mutation
 ```

-Skylark uses _call-by-value_ parameter passing: in a function call,
+Starlark uses _call-by-value_ parameter passing: in a function call,
 argument values are assigned to function parameters as if by
 assignment statements.
 If the values are references, the caller and
 callee may refer to the same variables, so if the called function